NVIDIA/NeMo-Skills/recipes/omr1/README.md

 # OpenMathReasoning-1

 OpenMathReasoning-1 dataset consists of mathematical problems collected from [AoPS community forums](https://artofproblemsolving.com/community).
-Here are the steps to reproduce the dataset creation process.
+Below we describe the pipeline used to create this dataset.

+If you don't have a slurm cluster with a large number of GPUs, you can still try out all the steps of our pipeline by using [Nvidia NIM models](https://build.nvidia.com/).
+We include a 10-sample subset of the raw data in [configs/example-data.txt](/recipes/omr1/configs/example-data.txt) and you can switch to that data and NIM models by adding `--config demo` to all the pipeline commands.
+We also use different models in this "demo" mode to make it faster, but you can change [configs/demo.yaml](/recipes/omr1/configs/demo.yaml) to pick any other models supported in https://build.nvidia.com.
+Make sure to define `NVIDIA_API_KEY` environment variable for this to work
+(and ignore any data download/upload or model conversion steps as they are not needed when using NIM models).

 ## Data scraping